Medically Reviewed by Linda Rogers, CRNP

 Facts to Know

-Sexual problems occur in 43 percent of women in the United States, according to a study published in 1999 in the Journal of the American Medical Association.
+Sexual problems occur in approximately 40 percent of women in the United States.

-A lack of desire is the most common sexual problem in women The Association of Reproductive Health Professionals reports that in the National Health and Social Life Survey, 33 percent of women lacked interest in sex for at least a few months in the previous year.
+A lack of desire is the most common sexual problem in women.
+The Association of Reproductive Health Professionals reports that in the National Health and Social Life Survey, 32 percent of women lacked interest in sex for at least a few months in the previous year.

-Sexual arousal disorder is the second most common sexual problem among women, affecting an estimated 20 percent of women.
+Sexual arousal disorder is the second most common sexual problem among women.

-Pain during or after intercourse occurs in nearly two out of three women at some time during their lives, according to the American College of Obstetricians and Gynecologists.
+Pain during or after intercourse occurs in nearly three out of four women at some time during their lives, according to the American College of Obstetricians and Gynecologists.

 Low estrogen levels can cause vaginal dryness, thinning of vaginal tissues, reduced blood flow to genital areas and reduced vaginal sensitivity that can contribute to arousal and, in turn, orgasm problems.
 Low androgen levels may contribute to desire problems.
 Hormone therapy often can help.

-It is common for women who breast-feed to notice a lack of vaginal lubrication and sexual interest caused by an elevation of the hormone prolactin, which is stimulated by lactation.
+- It is common for women who breastfeed to notice a lack of vaginal lubrication and sexual interest caused by a lack of estrogen, caused by elevation of the hormone prolactin, which itself is stimulated by lactation.

 Sexual disorders can have medical causes, psychological causes or both.